 David relaxes [tries to get warm more like] while filming ‘Appointment with Venus’ on Sark, 1951, by taking Hjördis for a row

-[If you want to know about the next owners of Wilcot Manor: In 1955 it was in the hands of the Earl and Countess of Westmorland.
+[If you want to know about the next owners of Wilcot Manor: Ms Miller Mundy was trying to sell it in 1953, and by 1955 it was in the hands of the Earl and Countess of Westmorland.
 The Earl was Queen Elizabeth II’s ‘Lord-in-Waiting’.
-I’ve heard of the term Lady-in-Waiting before, but Lord-in-Waiting’s a new one to me… Anyway, in 1957 the Westmorlands sold the house to Sir Ivo Mallet, the UK’s ambassador in Spain.]
+I’ve heard of the term Lady-in-Waiting before, but Lord-in-Waiting’s a new one to me… Anyway, in 1957 the Westmorlands sold the house to Sir Ivo Mallet, the UK’s ambassador in Spain.
+It had a bit of a high turnover in the 1950s!]

 The visit has been well recorded, probably because it’s so bizarre.